 How We Secure Specialist Expertise

-Our Additional Needs Budget is used to support children and young people with SEN. In 2018/19 this amount is £42,874.44.
-The expenditure is monitored through reporting to the Governing Body.
+Our Additional Needs Budget is used to support children and young people with SEN. The expenditure is monitored through reporting to the Governing Body.
 Costings can also be found on support plans and costed provision maps.

 This is used to support children and young people with SEND by:

 - Strengthening the expertise and training of staff.